baratgabor/LeakysBlueprinter/README.md

 - Setting up wheel suspensions according to grid dimensions and mass
 - And many more

-Intended to be useful before uploading blueprints to the Steam Workshop.
+It's intended to be useful for preparing blueprints before uploading them to the Steam Workshop.

 # Project status